The right support system can make a big difference for people living with diabetes and their caregivers. Get access to support, groups, and care.

 Tubed or untethered - most (not all) of us living the subcutaneous insulin delivery life - a.k.a., wearing the Omnipod® System or another insulin pump - are privy to an idiosyncratic phenomenon that happens on occasion with a new infusion site.

-Summer is finally here, and although it may feel different, there is still so much to do outside!
-Here are some friendly reminders of how to keep your Pod and PDM (Personal Diabetes Manager) running smoothly so you can enjoy yourself outdoors all summer long!
+Summer has finally arrived!
+Here are a few friendly reminders of how to keep your Pod and Omnipod® 5 Controller or Omnipod DASH® Personal Diabetes Manager (PDM) running smoothly so you can enjoy yourself outdoors all summer long!

 For those of us who use insulin pumps, we need insulin delivery to be seamless.
 Interrupted delivery can mean a major change in blood sugar, and it often happens at times when we are not prepared.